Enjoy these First Day Hikes to start the New Year right!

 Dead Horse Ranch State Park (Cottonwood - MAP IT) - (928) 634-5283

-Three-mile guided upland desert hike overlooking the Verde Valley.
+Join us behind Cooper's Hawk restroom in the parking area on Roadrunner Rd. for a 3-mile guided upland desert hike, overlooking the Verde Valley.
 This hike provides great views overlooking the Verde River and Tuzigoot National Monument.
+Entrance fees apply, please make sure to bring water and appropriate footwear.

 Homolovi State Park (Winslow - MAP IT) - (928) 289-4106